taichi/modernjs/modernjs.en.md

 Please understand that this entry has such bias.

 # Topics on Language
-There are various execution environments of JavaScript, but ES5 works with most browsers.
+There are various runtime environments of JavaScript, but only ES5 works on most browsers.
-If you do your best on ES5 in the first place, you can talk about how confusing compile are, that is, [Babel].
+If you do your best with ES5, you can live without the messy transpiler, that is, [Babel].

-As JavaScript has much knowledge to learn, first think about options not to associate with [Babel].
+As JavaScript has a lot of points to learn, you should think about the options not to associate with [Babel] first.

 It was impossible for me to choose options not to go with [Babel].
 The reason is simple; I do not want to write a lot of `function`.
-How about everyone?
+How about you guys?

-Also, if I came from Java it is true that compiling does not have a sense of evil against work.
+For note, as I mentioned, my background is Java and it is true that I do not have negative feelings on the process of compiling itself.

 ## [Babel] is everyone's sandbox

 Designing a programming language is somewhat lonely work.
-Until now, we have released a few language designers carefully until they are shaped to some extent.
+Until now, a few language designers have released carefully programming languages until the designers feel they got shaped to some extent.

-However, at least about JavaScript, it is known by ECMAScript 4's failure that it will not work in such a way.
+However, at least in the case of JavaScript, it is known that it will not work in such a way by ECMAScript4's failure.

-So you can casually implement experimental language features in the form of plugins [Babel].
-Discuss the function of [New language Proposals](https://github.com/tc39/proposals) while using Gashagashi and decide the function to import into the next version of JavaScript.
+So here it comes [Babel] that enables you to casually implement experimental language features in the form of plugins.
+You can discuss the function of [New language Proposals](https://github.com/tc39/proposals) while using the implementation of those aggresively, and decide the function to import into the next version of JavaScript.

-Users can just try writing a cool new feature by just writing `.babelrc`.
-It is not enough that the function thought or it is only a matter of stopping using it if the motion is unstable.
+Users can try writing a cool new feature by just writing `.babelrc`.
+It is only a matter of stopping using it if the behaviour is not as expected or the motion is unstable.

-It is somewhat fun to add and subtract language features according to your needs.
+It is somewhat fun to add and subtract language features depending upon your needs.

 ### [Babel] related modules
 There are many modules related to [Babel], but there are surprisingly few good ones that you should understand as chitin.